mkiser/WTFJHT/_topics/trump-epa.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/05/12/Day-113/">May 12, 2017</a></small></div>
-<p><strong>Rex Tillerson signed a declaration acknowledging climate change</strong>.
-The move is at odds with the Trump administration's skepticism of climate change and comes at a time when he is weighing a potential withdrawal from the Paris Agreement.
-The Fairbanks Declaration acknowledges the threat posed by climate change to the Arctic and the need for action to curb its impact on the region. (<a href="http://thehill.com/policy/energy-environment/333085-tillerson-signs-declaration-recognizing-climate-change">The Hill</a>)</p>
+<p><strong>Rex Tillerson signed a declaration acknowledging <a href="/trump-epa/">climate change</a></strong>.
+The move is at odds with the Trump administration's skepticism of <a href="/trump-epa/">climate change</a> and comes at a time when he is weighing a potential withdrawal from the Paris Agreement.
+The Fairbanks Declaration acknowledges the threat posed by <a href="/trump-epa/">climate change</a> to the Arctic and the need for action to curb its impact on the region. (<a href="http://thehill.com/policy/energy-environment/333085-tillerson-signs-declaration-recognizing-climate-change">The Hill</a>)</p>